ddogg26/cybersecurity-notes-and-writeups/Writeups/OverTheWire/Bandit.md

 	- -i | Selects a file from which the identity (private key) for RSA or DSA authentication is read.
 The default is ~/.ssh/identity for protocol version 1, and ~/.ssh/id_rsa and ~/.ssh/id_dsa for protocol version 2.
 Identity files may also be specified on a per-host basis in the configuration file.
 It is possible to have multiple -i options (and multiple identities specified in configuration files)
 - Remember that this SSH command must be run from within the bandit13 home folder because that is where the sshkey is.
 Using this new option, we are able to login to bandit14 and solve the next challenge
 #### bandit 14 -> 15 -
-- 8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo
+- MU4VWeTyJk8ROof1qqmcBPaLh7lDCPvS
 - Coming from [bandit 13 -> 14](#bandit%2013%20->%2014), we are told that the password for this level is stored in `/etc/bandit_pass/bandit14`.
-Sure enough, if we
+Sure enough, if we cat that file, we are given the password
 #### bandit 15 -> 16 -
 #### bandit 16 -> 17 -